MonkeyPengc/Order-Pizza/README.md

 Meats and Veggies are Ingredients.

-One Pizza may contain none or multiple Ingredients.
+One Pizza may contain none or multiple (allow to add more than recommended amount of) Ingredients.

 An Order contains at least one Pizza.